 • “Enterprise” is so incompatible with TOS regarding technology, history, and ship design that it has to be tossed out in its entirety.
 Plus it’s a pretty weak show.
 This doesn’t mean I would disregard Enterprise’s more interesting visual concepts.
 The Vulcan ships are cool and based on Matt Jefferies designs.
 The multi-legged Tholians were pretty much what you expected they looked like below the neck.
 Gorns, however, are upright lizard men with insect eyes, not velociraptors in tunics.
 And the term “Augments” should never pass human lips again.

 • The same goes for TOS Remastered.
 The new visuals are only canon if they make sense to me.

-• Discovery is in the same boat as Enterprise except I like it better.
+• Discovery and Strange New World are in the same boat as Enterprise except I like them better.
 I consider Discovery a hard reboot of the franchise, taking all the stuff we’re familiar with in a completely new direction.